 The Company records an allowance for credit losses on off-balance sheet credit exposures through a charge to credit loss expense on the Company's consolidated statements of income.
-At December 31, 2020 and 2019, the allowance for credit losses on off balance sheet credit exposures totaled \$5,005,000 and \$638,000, respectively, and was included in other liabilities on the Company's consolidated balance sheets.
-For the year ended December 31, 2020, credit loss expense for off balance sheet credit exposures was \$2,448,000.
-For the years ended December 31, 2019 and 2018, credit loss expense for off balance sheet credit exposures was \$99,000 and \$37,000, respectively, and was included in other noninterest expense on the Company's consolidated statements of income.
+At December 31, 2021 and 2020, the allowance for credit losses on off balance sheet credit exposures totaled \$4,082,000 and \$5,005,000, respectively, and was included in other liabilities on the Company's consolidated balance sheets.
+The following table presents credit loss expense for off balance sheet credit exposures: